fsantos-him/effective-fiesta/README.md

 ## Brief Description

-This 3D fighting game takes place in an arena with you and one other person.
-You will be playing until the first person to get 3 knockouts.
+This 2D fighting game takes place in an arena with you and one other person.
+You will be playing until the first person gets knockedout (Health reaches 0).
 There will be different styles of combat that each person can use.

-### Fighting Styles
+## Fighting Styles

-Fighting styles have different movesets and skills.
+Zeldris and Rias have different fighting styles, making it so they have different movesets.

+For example, holding down X alongside either the Down, Left or Right keys will allow Zeldris to sort through the phases of his attacks

+However, Rias has uses the Movement+Attack Key (example:like an UP-B in Super Smash Bros.) formula to fight

+## Future Content

 ### Ultimates